facial-emotion-recognition-service/hfer/README.md

 # Human Facial Emotion Recognition (HFER)

 ## Introduction
 HFER is a Python project that leverages convolutional neural networks to detect emotions from human faces which are extracted from images uploaded by a user.
 It can recognize the following seven emotions: surprise, fear, disgust, happiness, anger, sadness, and neutral.
 We used multiclass image classification, a type of supervised deep learning algorithm.
-For further details on the model, see the project's main [README](https://github.com/facial-emotion-recognition-service)
+This is the code repo for the back-end implementation.
+For further details on the model, see the project's main [README](https://github.com/facial-emotion-recognition-service).

 ## Usage
 ### REST API